middleman/middlemanapp.com/source/extensions/custom.html.markdown

       end
     end

-By extending the `Middleman::Base` class, available as `app`, we've added a `say_hello` method to the environment which simply prints "Hello".
+By extending the `Middleman::Application` class, available as `app`, we've added a `say_hello` method to the environment which simply prints "Hello".
 Internally, these methods are used to build lists of paths and requests which will be processed later in the app.

 ## after_configuration Callback